 South Dakota’s wildlife depends upon the quality and quantity of native habitats including lands, waters, and other environmental components necessary for species survival and perpetuation.

 South Dakota Game, Fish and Parks is often asked to help evaluate the impact of projects or land use changes to game or nongame species, rare species and native habitats.
 Our environmental review of projects helps fulfill our state-wide mission to manage wildlife and the habitats upon which they depend, for their ecological values and enjoyment by the citizens of South Dakota and visiting publics.
 We also want to prevent or minimize unnecessary damage to species and their habitats by offering possible mitigation measures or alternative project actions.

 We may contribute our input in various ways, whether submitting official comment letters or providing feedback in a more informal setting.
 If a project is funded by a federal agency or tied to the federal government, an environmental review is typically mandated by that federal agency.

-To obtain an environmental review, submit a letter or email requesting a review, along with the following information, to Leslie Murphy, Environmental Review Coordinator, 523 E. Capitol Avenue, Pierre, SD 57501
+To obtain an environmental review, submit a letter or email requesting a review, along with the following information, to Tom Kirschenmann, Environmental Review Coordinator, 523 E. Capitol Avenue, Pierre, SD 57501